electrode-io/react-native-electrode-bridge/README.md

 ```
 For iOS:
 NOTE: Please do yarn add react-native@0.42.0, that installs react-native.
-This step is necessary to avoid compiling issues in iOS.
+This step is necessary to avoid compiling issues for iOS.
-For eg: b0m00ca@m-C02RW0LJG8WM ~/Documents/Projects/react-native-electrode-bridge (master) $ yarn add react-native@0.42.0
+For eg: @m-C02RW0LJG8WM ~/Documents/Projects/react-native-electrode-bridge (master) $ yarn add react-native@0.42.0
 ```

 ```